 Bright bursts of sunshine and hints of warmer days on the horizon, mixed with April showers and torrential downpour.
 The British weather in spring often means we don’t know what to do from one day to the next!

 Fear not, fellow parents, for I have compiled a list of fun things to do over the season for little or no money.
-And whats better, is I’ve even categorised them for you.
-Have a look through, I’m sure there are a number of things you can find to do with you little people.
+And what’s better, is I’ve even categorised them for you.
+Have a look through, I’m sure there are a number of things you can find to do with your little people.
 Good luck and happy Springtime!

 Things to do… In the garden

-- Plant a rainbow – This will take some planning to find the right bulbs that flower at the right time but how delightful will it be when the flowers all bloom together and you see it take shape?
+- – This will take some planning to find the right bulbs that flower at the right time but how delightful will it be when the flowers all bloom together and you see it take shape?
 In fact, forget the kids, I just want to do this one for me!
 Dawn Isaac has a fabulous one she created.
 You really should check it out.
-In fact she shared a few ideas at a garden party I attended a couple of years back.. check them out here
+In fact, she shared a few ideas at a garden party I attended a couple of years back.. check them out

 - Start a veg patch.
 Fussy eaters?
 Get them involved in growing their own veg.
 Learning about where food comes from and the sense of achievement from watching things grow is a really good way of encouraging them to try new foods.